What is a Low FODMAP Diet?

-The FODMAP diet is used to help alleviate symptoms of irritable bowel syndrome (IBS).
+The low FODMAP diet is used to help alleviate symptoms of irritable bowel syndrome (IBS).
 It can also help with symptoms of Crohn’s disease, ulcerative colitis, and celiac disease.
 It is not a cure for these diseases, but it may help to prevent bloating, cramping, diarrhea, flatulence, and other symptoms that are common for people who suffer from these conditions.

 Many carbohydrates in food are poorly digested and not absorbed by the small bowel.
 One example of this is dietary fiber.
 Some oligosaccharides and simple sugars cannot be absorbed but can be broken down by intestinal bacteria, producing gas.
-To reduce the amount of gas produced, a person following a FODMAP diet should eat a limited amount of carbohydrates, except those that are readily digested (such as sucrose and glucose).
+To reduce the amount of gas produced, a person following a low FODMAP diet should eat a limited amount of carbohydrates, except those that are readily digested (such as sucrose and glucose).

 The list of foods to be avoided is extensive, and includes (but is not limited to) the following:

-- Disaccharides (lactose): all milk-containing products, including cow’s milk, yogurt, and cheese
+Disaccharides (lactose): all milk-containing products, including cow’s milk, yogurt, and cheese

-- Polyols (sugar alcohols): sorbitol, mannitol, mannitol, xylitol, polydextrose, and isomalt
+Polyols (sugar alcohols): sorbitol, mannitol, mannitol, xylitol, polydextrose, and isomalt

-What is OK to Eat?
+What is OK to eat?

-Is the FODMAP diet for me?
+Bottom line: Is the FODMAP diet for me?

 If you suffer from IBS, the low FODMAP diet may be a reasonable, safe treatment option.
 However, it must be initiated under medical supervision to properly evaluate its effectiveness at alleviating your chronic symptoms.
 A registered dietitian and/or a gastroenterologist skilled in the execution of the low FODMAP diet can assist you in implementing the diet while ensuring that your diet remains nutritionally balanced during the elimination period.